Dyalog/link/docs/Discussion/TechDetails.md

 - Changes made using `←`, `⎕NS`, `⎕FX`, `⎕FIX`, `⎕CY`, `)NS` and `)COPY` are not currently detected.
 For Link to be aware of the change, a call must be made to [Link.Fix](../API/Link.Fix.md).
 Similarly, deletions with `⎕EX` or `)ERASE` must be replaced by a call to [Link.Expunge](../API/Link.Expunge.md).

-- In Dyalog versions 18.2 or earlier, changes made using the line or "del" editor are not detected.

 - The detection of external changes to files and directories is currently only supported if a supported flavour of .NET is available to the interpreter.
 Note that the built-in APL editor *will* detect changes to source files on all platforms, when it opens an editor window.

 - Source code must not have embedded newlines within character constants.
 Although `⎕FX` does allow this, Link will error if this is attempted.
 This restriction comes because newline characters would be interpreted as a new line when saved as text file.
 When newline characters are needed in source code, they should be implemented by a call to `⎕UCS` e.g. `newline←⎕UCS 13 10  ⍝ carriage-return + line-feed`